As any grower can testify, light directly affects yield. Reflector maintenance is an essential part of the overall light output of your grow lights!

 - In case of heavy dirt build up you may have to do this process a few times to get the reflector back to a clean surface.

 - Be sure to be gentle and take your time.
 This is a delicate process and needs to be done carefully.
 Remember a clean reflector will directly affect your plants health and vigor.

-- Make sure to check your reflectors cleanliness every time you complete a harvest.
-You would be amazed how quickly they can gather dirt, dust and all types of foreign matter that can build up on your reflector.
+- Make sure to check your reflector’s cleanliness every time you complete a harvest.
+You might be amazed how quickly they can gather dirt and dust.
+All types of foreign matter that can build up on your reflector.